Interdisciplinary Aspects of Healthy Aging

 The fee covers participation in the course.
 It does not cover course materials, travel, accommodation and living expenses during the course.

 Full payment of course fees must be transferred in May.
 Payment details will be provided upon acceptance.

 You can only get a refund of your tuition fee, if you cancel at least two month prior to the beginning of the course including e-learning modules.

+The course is cancelled due to COVID-19.
 You can apply for the Novo Nordisk International Talent Programme (NNITP) scholarship, if you are incoming students from IARU universities, Harvard University, or University of Sydney.

 - Application deadline is 15 May 2020.

 Please note, that the University of Copenhagen does not offer any scholarships or tuition fee reductions.